zepto-lang/zepto/README.md

 This is free software; see the accompanying LICENSE for copying conditions.
 There is NO warranty whatsoever.

-Type 'quit' or press Ctrl-C to exit interpreter
-Type 'help' to get a list of commands
+Type ':quit' or press Ctrl-C to exit interpreter, ':help' to get a list of commands or ':license' to get the license text

 zepto>
 ```